George is 70 and married. He’s been a tiler for most of his life, and at 65 decided it was time to hang up the tools and retire to work on his garden.

 George is not an actual member.
 His story has been created for illustrative purposes.

-Modelled outcomes by SuperRatings show 5 year average net benefit results taking into account historical earnings, fees and drawdown amount of 5% p.a. of the main balanced investment options of 15 Industry SuperFunds’ retirement income products during the first 5 years of retirement.
-Example assumes the average 5 year Industry SuperFund investment return of 9.49%, starting balance of $200,000, starting age of 65, home is owned, access to the part Age Pension, married, no other income sources available.
-Modelling as at 30 June 2016.
+Modelled outcomes by SuperRatings show 5 year average net benefit results taking into account historical earnings, fees and drawdown amount of 5% p.a. of the main balanced investment options of 16 Industry SuperFunds’ retirement income products during the first 5 years of retirement.
+Example assumes the average 5 year Industry SuperFund investment return of 11.66% p.a., starting balance of $200,000, starting age of 65, home is owned, access to half of a couple’s full Age Pension entitlements, married, no other income sources available.
+Modelling as at 30 June 2017.
 Capital growth will not continue throughout retirement.
 Past performance is not a reliable indicator of future performance.
 Outcomes vary between individual funds.
 Consider a fund’s Product Disclosure Statement (PDS) and your personal financial situation, needs or objectives, which are not accounted for in this information, before making an investment decision.
 For more details about the SuperRatings modelling see the Assumptions page.